List of tallest buildings in St. John's, Newfoundland and Labrador

 St. John's is the largest city and metropolis in Newfoundland and Labrador, with a population of 192,326.
 St. John's has three buildings that stand taller than 50 m.
 The tallest building in the city is the 11-storey, 64 m Confederation Building.
 The majority of the high-rises in the city are in the downtown area; however, Confederation building is located outside of the downtown.
 The tallest building downtown is the 59 m John Cabot Place, with 13 floors.

 Due to strict height regulations in the downtown area, the city has seen very few high-rises built in comparison to other cities of similar size.
 In 2010, the city amended the height regulation for a small area of Water Street to allow for higher density buildings.
 The latest development in this area was 351 Water Street; at 47.4 m and 11 floors.

 Tallest buildings

-This list ranks buildings in St. John's that stand at least 30 metres (98 ft) tall, based on CTBUH height measurement standards.
+This list ranks buildings in St. John's that stand at least 30 metres (98ft) tall, based on CTBUH height measurement standards.
 This includes spires and architectural details but does not include antenna masts.